 Wow, that sounds amazing.
 I know that feeling.
 Wouldn’t it be cool?

-But the next time we talk about it something has shifted.
+But the next time we talk about it something has usually shifted.
+We don’t talk about the dream anymore, we talk about all the reasons we can’t make it happen.
+We say:

 If only I had more space.

 When the kids are in bed I have no energy left.

 I’m in an office all day; I can’t stand the thought of sitting in front of a computer when I get home too.